EngineerBetter/introspection/pairing.md

 ## What prompts me to start driving?

 Do you always take control after a certain point?
 Is there a pattern to the parts you take the keyboard for?

+## If I'm pairing with someone who knows less than me, how can I help them learn?

+There can be many pitfalls when developers with different skill levels try pairing.
+The natural instinct for the senior developer is to explain everything without allowing time for the junior developer to discover answers for themselves.
+Try using open ended questions instead of jumping straight into explanations.